Skip to Main Content

 Phi Theta Kappa Honor Society

-Want to make a difference in your community?
-Join Phi Theta Kappa for their General Membership Meetings.
-Phi Theta Kappa is the International Honor Society of the two year college.
+The Phi Theta Kappa Honor Society is an international honorary scholastic society serving two-year colleges offering associate degree programs.
 Eligibility requirements: Cumulative 3.5 GPA, completed 12 credit hours above the 100 level.
 Gain leadership & service skills, eligibility for transfer scholarships.

 Project Playhem Video Game Club